 Call United Way 211 First Call for Help for a list of agencies that do assist.

 We are located within walking distance of both the Avondale and Decatur train stations.

-Eligible clients may receive groceries once in each calendar month.
-Clients have to show proof of residency and SS card each time they visit our DEAM office.
-Food assistance is on a drop in, first come-first served basis.
+Eligible clients may receive groceries once in any one month.
+In 2023, and while supplies last, clients are able to visit our pantry once a week if needed.
+Clients have to show proof of residency and SS card each time they visit our DEAM pantry.
+Appointment is required.

-Eligible clients can receive help with a utility bill one time in a calendar year.
-Utility assistance is by appointment only.
+Eligible clients can receive help with a utility bill one time in any one month, but the total of DEAM's assistance can not exceed our current maximum.
+Utility assistance is by phone appointment only.

-When we are serving clients we are often unable to answer incoming calls.
-We set aside time at 11 am on Mondays and Thursdays to answer the phone and make appointments.
+When we are serving clients we are sometimes unable to answer incoming calls.
 As long as you get a busy signal, we are taking calls.
 Once the machine picks up that means we have filled all the appointment slots.

 We can help a client with up to $125 in prescription costs in any one month, however there is a yearly maximum of $250.
 Our budget restrictions force us to adhere to a monthly prescription assistance allotment, and once that is exhausted we can no longer assist any clients during that month.